kuiperzone/Yaal/README.md

     Logger.Global.Sinks = new ILogSink[] { new SyslogSink(new SyslogSinkOptions(LogFormat.Bsd)) }

 This replaces the default sink(s) with a new syslog one, only this one is configured to write in the BSD format.

+### Approach to Internal Errors ###

+As a rule, the `Logger` class does not throw exceptions.
+However, in the event of a failure to log output, the `Logger.Error` property may prove useful in diagnosing the problem.

 ## Copyright & License ##